FuelLabs/fuel-docs/src/for-developers/wallet-faucet.md

 # Fuel Wallet

-You can deploy a contract without signing with a wallet by running the following command:
+You can deploy a contract to a local fuel instance without signing with a wallet by running the following command:

 `forc deploy --unsigned`

-You can initialize a wallet and an account for your wallet to sign transactions
+To deploy a contract to the testnet, you'll need a Fuel wallet.
+You can initialize a wallet and an account for your wallet to sign transactions.

-To initialize a wallet you can use `forc wallet init`.
-It will ask you to choose a password to encrypt your wallet.
-After the initialization is done you will have your mnemonic phrase.

-After you have an initialized wallet, you can create an account for it by `running forc wallet new`.
-It will ask your password to decrypt the wallet before creating an account.

-Check out the documentation on [Initializing a Wallet and Adding Accounts](https://fuellabs.github.io/sway/master/forc_client.html).
+[Check out the documentation](https://github.com/FuelLabs/forc-wallet#forc-wallet) for a step-by-step guide to initializing a wallet and creating an account.

 ## Fuel Faucet